Privacy Policy

 5. Client Data: how the platform connects to your systems

-When you are a customer and connect a data source, our integrations are read-only: we ingest the data needed to produce your analytics and do not write back to or alter your source systems.
-We process Client Data only to deliver the services you have engaged us for, on your instructions.
-We do not sell Client Data, and we do not use it to train general-purpose AI models.
+When you are a customer, you connect your own third-party accounts to the platform by authorising access via OAuth or by installing a Blufire-provided application.
+We process Client Data only to deliver the services you have engaged us for, on your instructions and within the scope you authorise at connection time.
+We do not sell Client Data, we do not combine one customer's data with another's, and we do not use Client Data to train general-purpose AI models.

 6. How we hold and protect information